 13 ( a ) Clubs must submit Player Registration Lists to the Fixture Secretary with all relevant player details.
 Clubs must also submit Player Grouping Lists to the Fixture Secretary.
 Player Grouping Lists must be received by the Fixture Secretary seven days prior to the official starting date of the league season.
 A Grouping List must nominate players in groups and in playing order (such playing order will not apply to any 3-a-side division).
 No player may play below his / her numbered grouped position.
 Reserves nominated will play in club sequence.
 Reserves drafted in after the exchange of team names/ players as per M.R.9. may play in the place of the player not arrived by 8 pm.
 Revised Grouping Lists must be submitted with all subsequent registrations.
 Regrouping other than for accommodating new players must be in the hands of the Fixture Secretary not less than five days prior to the agreed implementation days.
 Revised Grouping Lists shall be accompanied by reasons for the proposed regrouping, which reasons must be acceptable to the committee as being in the interests of the League.
 All revisions will be subject to the Committee's approval and will take effect only upon official notification from the Fixture Secretary and will be operative on a three weekly calendar cycle to commence from the Fourth Monday of each season.
 No regrouping will be allowed once 70% of the season has elapsed, except with the express permission of the committee.
 A list detailing operative Monday dates shall be made available to each Club at the League Handbook meeting.

 13 ( b ) In any proposed Club re-grouping a player or players will be permitted to move up through any number of teams.
-A player or players may not drop lower than one team in any proposed Club regrouping.
+A player or players may not drop lower than one team in any proposed Club regrouping period.

 13 ( c ) ‘Team groupings may consist of any number of players subject to the minimum group number being that of the relevant division for each group.
 If by 2nd Friday in December of each season any grouped player has not played a minimum of 30% of the League matches for the team in which he/she is grouped he/she will become an additional player to that group.
 If the application of this rule results in the numerical strength of eligible players being less than the minimum required for that group the Management Committee will promote the leading eligible player/s from each group below to maintain eligible numerical strength of groups, revised groupings will be advised to club/s concerned by the Fixture Secretary.
 All changes will become operative from 1st January of each season.
 Any player regrouped by the Management Committee to comply with this rule shall not be eligible to be re-ranked into any lower team for two full ranking periods after 1st January of each season.
 Should a player/s have a valid and acceptable reason not to have been able to comply with this rule such reasons must be made available to the Fixture Secretary and if considered acceptable by the Management Committee the requirements of this rule may be waived.

 13 ( d ) A player playing more than 6 league matches for a higher team or teams than that for which he / she is grouped, shall immediately be re-ranked by their Club to a position of bottom player in the next lowest group for which he / she is eligible.
-Failure by a club to take such action shall render the player concerned ineligible.
+A player playing more than 6 league matches for a team in which he/she is grouped, may not be re-grouped into a lower team except in exceptional circumstances with the approval of the Management Committee.
 A re-grouping list must be submitted to the Fixture Secretary immediately a player is subject to such re-ranking.
 Any matches played for a higher team than that into which a player is ranked shall, for the purpose of this Rule, stand.

 13 ( e ) Matches played by a player who is subsequently re-ranked by their Club into a higher or lower team shall stand if such matches were for a higher team than that from which they have been re-ranked by their Club.